Making a serverless SvelteKit site that reads data from a local SQLite database

 npx vite dev

 Note that I'm not using the npm scripts that Vite ships in its templates.
 Is there really a point to saying npm run dev instead of npx vite dev?
 In terms of using consistent task names across projects, sure, but not when explaining how things work.
-We can add it later.
+Just keep in mind that the former runs a script that's defined in the project, while the latter is actually calling the command itself.

 Now let's add the root page.